nimbus117/100-days-of-code/log.md

 ### R1D30 18/05/2018

 Took a break from #freeCodeCamp and spent some time working on my site nimbus117.co.uk.
 Lots of styling and layout tweaks, a new blog section and added some code to display the modals automatically when using an external link.

+### R1D31 21/05/2018

+Decided to leave freeCodeCamp for a bit and try something else.
+It's a bit early but thought I'd make a start on the #CodeClan pre-course work.
+Speant tonight getting ubuntu installed, setting up zsh and made a start on the codecademy.com basic command line course.